orbitmines/archive/projects/Writing - 2024. A Universal Language.md

   # TODO: FILTER/WHERE/IF/... for instance - branch different effect

-  # An arbitrary Ray, defining what our current position is equivalent to.
-  # Moving to the intersecting Ray at `.self` - as a way of going an abstraction layer (lower), and asking what's inside.
   def self(self) -> Ray: raise NotImplementedError
-  element = dereference = selected = selection = cursor = auto \
-    = self # TODO: = branch?

   # TODO: Like this, ignorant vs non-ignorant?
 What to do here?
   #   return vertex
   # TODO: These are very close to binary ops / makes sense since some/none is a boolean.